ualibweb/UALIB_ScholarlyAPI_Cookbook/src/overview/fcc-radio-range.rst

 The dataset can be downloaded from their FM Service Contours Data Points [#fcc2]_ website in the form of a shapefile.

-The FCC is a government agency and the data is in the public domain.
-No restrictions are set on the use of this data.
+The FCC notes that use of the FCC FM service contour data is at the users' own risk and no restrictions are set on the use of this data.
+Please see their website for more information [#fcc2]_

 .. rubric:: References